Skip to main content

 This guide provides a comprehensive process to integrate Apple Pay with Yuno SDK for both one-time and recurring payments.
-The SDK simplifies Apple Pay integration by handling payment token management, providing built-in security, and supporting both immediate and subscription-based payments.
+The SDK simplifies Apple Pay integration by handling payment token management and providing built-in security.

 1. In Xcode, select your project in the navigator